dat <- lavaan::HolzingerSwineford1939

 producing samples that are not tied to any individual observation.
 This is distinct from predict(), which returns individual-specific factor scores .

-Typical use cases include posterior predictive checks (PPCs) and prior predictive checks.
+Typical use cases include posterior predictive checks (PPCs) and prior predictive checks; the predictive checks article walks through that workflow.

 The generative model